collegerecipes/collegerecipes.github.io/index.md

   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: /assets/images/splash-page-dough.jpg
-excerpt: "Grab your grocery list and an empty stomach because you're about to explore something cooler than the top 10 bread varieties or which pasta garnish you are"
+excerpt: "You broke but wanna eat well?
+Grab your grocery list and an empty stomach because you're about to explore something cooler than the top 10 bread varieties or which pasta garnish you are"
 intro:
   - excerpt: '(cool kids only)'
 feature_row: